joshchew24/notes/CPSC 410/Modular Design Draft.md

 ```
 wave 1 {
 	enemy_budget = 1000
-	// tower_costs is determined at runtime, is the total cost of towers placed by player
+	// tower_costs is determifned at runtime, is the total cost of towers placed by player
 	dynamic_enemies: {
 		enemy_budget += tower_costs * 2
 		loop (enemy_budget > 0) {